 People with psoriasis are more likely to have severe sleep apnea, too, according to Callis Duffin.
 A recent Citizen Pscientist research paper also found sleep difficulties for those with psoriatic disease.

 Here are some tips for getting a better night's sleep with psoriasis or psoriatic arthritis:

 Sign up for a sleep study

-Many people who have sleep apnea don't know it, and Callis Duffin said those with psoriasis should be mindful if they experiencing certain symptoms, such as snoring, waking up with a headache or feeling tired during the day.
+Many people who have sleep apnea don't know it, and Callis Duffin says those with psoriasis should be mindful if they experiencing certain symptoms, such as snoring, waking up with a headache or feeling tired during the day.
 This is particularly the case if they are also overweight or obese.